ethereum/go-ethereum/docs/_clef/Introduction.md

 ## Security model

 One of the major benefits of Clef is that it is decoupled from the client software, meaning it can be used by users and dapps to sign data and transactions in a secure, local environment and send the signed packet to an arbitrary Ethereum entry-point, which might include, for example, an untrusted remote node.
 Alternatively, Clef can simply be used as a standalone, composable signer that can be a backend component for decentralized applications.
-This requires a secure architecture that separates cryptographic operations from user interactions and internal/external communication.
+This requiresa secure architecture that separates cryptographic operations from user interactions and internal/external communication.

 The security model of Clef is as follows:

 * A self-contained binary controls all cryptographic operations including encryption, decryption and storage of keystore files, and signing data and transactions.

-* A well defined "external" API is used to communicate with the Clef binary - Clef considers this external traffic to be UNTRUSTED.
+* A well defined, deliberately minimal "external" API is used to communicate with the Clef binary - Clef considers this external traffic to be UNTRUSTED.
 This means Clef does not accept any credentials and does not recognize authority of requests received over this channel.
 Clef listens on `http.addr:http.port` or `ipcpath` - the same as Geth - and expects messages to be formatted using the [JSON-RPC 2.0 standard](https://www.jsonrpc.org/specification).
-Some of the external API calls require some user interaction - if it is not received responses can be delayed indefinitely.
+  Some of the external API calls require some user interaction (manual approve/deny)- if it is not received responses can be delayed indefinitely.

 * Clef communicates with the process that invoked the binary using stin/stout.
 The process invoking the binary is usually the native console-based user interface (UI) but there is also an API that enables communication with an external UI.
 This has to be enabled using `--stdio-ui` at startup.
 This channel is considered TRUSTED and is used to pass approvals and passwords between the user and Clef.

-The general flow for signing a transaction using Clef and an Ethereum node such as Geth is as follows:
+The general flow for a basic transaction-signing operation using Clef and an Ethereum node such as Geth is as follows:

 ![Clef signing logic](/static/images/clef_sign_flow.png)